 Comment

-Section 10(b) claims for damages are governed by Section 28(a) of the 1934 Act, which limits all claims brought under the 1934 Act to actual damages.
-See 15 U.S.C. § 78bb(a) (providing that no person maintaining a suit for damages under the 1934 Act may recover “a total amount in excess of [his] actual damages”); see also Randall v.
+Section 10(b) claims for damages are governed by Section 28(a), which limits all claims brought under the Exchange Act to actual damages.
+See 15 U.S.C. § 78bb(a) (providing that no person maintaining a suit for damages under the Exchange Act may recover “a total amount in excess of his actual damages”); see also Randall v.
 Loftsgaarden, 478 U.S. 647, 661-62 (1986).

 “The usual measure of damages for securities fraud claims under Rule 10b-5 is out-of-pocket loss; that is, the difference between the value of what the plaintiff gave up and the value of what the plaintiff received.
 Consequential damages may also be awarded if proved with sufficient certainty. . . .
 The district court may apply a rescissory measure of damages in appropriate circumstances.”
 Ambassador Hotel Co., Ltd. v.
 Wei-Chuan Inv., 189 F.3d 1017, 1030 (9th Cir.
 1999) (citing DCD Programs v.
 Leighton, 90 F.3d 1442, 1449 (9th Cir.
 1996)).
 The Supreme Court’s decision in Dura Pharmaceuticals, Inc. v.
 Broudo, 544 U.S. 336 (2005), highlights the difficulty in framing an instruction premised on a theory that the price on the date of purchase was inflated because of a misrepresentation.
 See Comment to Instruction 18.8 (Securities—Causation).
 Comparable difficulties could arise when there are several different transaction dates or multiple plaintiffs, or when the lawsuit is brought as a class action.
 In such cases, computations based on average prices during the applicable trading period might prove necessary.